 Council receives many requests to use the trail for various group activities, including horse riding, bike riding and walking.
 Council welcomes this usage.
 For further information contact one of Council's Visitor Information Centres on (07) 4189 9100 or make direct contact with the Brisbane Valley Rail Trail ambassadors Robyn Gray (07) 5424 8138 or Jeff Maudsley (07) 4163 0305.

 Key Historic Dates

-2006: The rail trail between Linville and Blackbutt is opened for creational use.
+- 2006: The rail trail between Linville and Blackbutt is opened for recreational use.

 - Moore to Blackbutt (Nukku Road): 33.5 klm